Skip navigation

 Department: Psychology

-Jenny received her BSc in Psychology from Berry College, Georgia, USA, graduating summa cum laude.
+Jenny received her BSc in Psychology from Berry College, Georgia, USA, graduating summa cum laude (4.0/4.0 GPA).
 She gained her Masters in Social Psychology from the University of Hawaii at Manoa under the supervision of Prof. Elaine Hatfield, before returning to the UK to become a Research Assistant to Prof. Rhiannon Turner and Prof. Richard Crisp at the University of Leeds (2008-2009).
 Following this appointment, Jenny was awarded a prestigious University Research Scholarship to complete her PhD at the University of Leeds under the supervision of Prof. Rhiannon Turner and Prof. Mark Conner (2009-2013).
 Becoming a Research Fellow at the University of Sussex, Jenny worked alongside Prof. Rupert Brown and Prof. Mark Walters on the Sussex Hate Crime Project (2013-2018).
-Jenny was appointed Senior Lecturer in Psychology at Teesside University (2018-2019), before moving to Northumbria as a Senior Lecturer in Psychology in July 2019.
+Jenny was appointed Senior Lecturer in Psychology at Teesside University (2018-2019), before moving to Northumbria as a Senior Lecturer (now Assistant Professor) in Psychology in July 2019.

 Jenny Paterson

-Following her Research Fellowship on the Sussex Hate Crime Project, Jenny is particularly interested in understanding and alleviating the impacts of hate crime.
+Working with colleagues from the Sussex Hate Crime Project, Jenny has published extensively on the indirect impacts of hate crime.
 Through this research she has shown that hate crimes not only disproportionately impact victims directly involved in the crimes, such incidents send messages of intolerance throughout entire communities (Walters, Paterson, Brown, & McDonnell, 2017, JIV).
-These effects are felt more acutely than comparable non-hate crimes (Paterson, Brown, & Walters, 2019, BJSP), affect all sections of diverse communities (Paterson, Brown, & Walters, 2018, TPM; Walters, Paterson, McDonnell, & Brown, 2019, IRV), and are relatively long lasting (Paterson, Brown, & Walters, 2019, PSPB).
+These effects are felt more acutely than comparable non-hate crimes (Paterson, Brown, & Walters, 2019, BJSP), affect all sections of diverse communities (Paterson, Brown, & Walters, 2018, TPM; Walters, Paterson, McDonnell, & Brown, 2019, IRV), are relatively long lasting (Paterson, Brown, & Walters, 2019, PSPB), and impact individuals’ support for restorative justice (Walters, Paterson, & Brown, 2020, BJC).
+Furthermore, leading a British Academy funded project involving Prof Mark Walters (Sussex) and Lisa Hall (Northumbria), Jenny has shown that LGBT+ people provide overwhelming empathy and help to victims of anti-LGBT+ crimes because of their shared ingroup identities (Paterson, Walters, & Hall, 2023, JIV).
+This body of research has helped underpin the introduction of victims impact statements for hate crimes (CPS) and was widely cited in the All Party Parliamentary Group’s Report on Hate Crime, as well as the Law Commission's Review in to Hate Crime legislation.

 • Please visit the Pure Research Information Portal for further information

-• Ingroup Empathy, Help and Blame After Anti-LGBT+ Hate Crime, Paterson, J., Walters, M., Hall, L. 13 Sep 2023, In: Journal of Interpersonal Violence
+• Ingroup Empathy, Help and Blame After Anti-LGBT+ Hate Crime, Paterson, J., Walters, M., Hall, L. 1 Feb 2024, In: Journal of Interpersonal Violence

-• Refusing to Pay Taxes: Loneliness, Conspiracy Theorising and Non-Normative Political Action, Jolley, D., Paterson, J., Thomas, R. 9 Jun 2023, In: Social Psychology
+• Refusing to Pay Taxes: Loneliness, Conspiracy Theorising and Non-Normative Political Action, Jolley, D., Paterson, J., Thomas, R. 1 Sep 2023, In: Social Psychology

 • Enhancing punishment or repairing harms?
 Perceptions of sentencing hate crimes amongst members of a commonly targeted victim group, Walters, M., Paterson, J., Brown, R. 1 Jan 2021, In: British Journal of Criminology